Frugality is not about saving money.

 QUESTION ONE – THIS HABIT WILL CHANGE YOUR SPENDING FOREVER

 Most of us don’t question our spending decisions before we buy, let alone ask ourselves the right question.

 The money is usually out of our hands and in the till before we’ve given a second thought.

 And then we peer into our wallets at the end of the week (or look at our credit card statement) and wonder where all our money has gone.

 This is so common, there’s even a name for it.
 Economists call it BUYER’S REMORSE.
 It’s the regret we feel for having spent our money unwisely.

 The thing is, our brains are wired for instant gratification.
+It’s a caveman survival tactic.
+See food, eat now for tomorrow there may be none.
 And there’s nothing like shopping to give you an immediate hit of gratification.
 Marketers know this and use that hard-wired trait against us.
 Research shows that we spend emotionally and then rationalise our spending afterwards.

 While there’s nothing wrong with a bit of instant gratification (we all need to let our hair down and enjoy life!), when it ruins your finances or gets in the way of you reaching your greater goals, then it’s a problem.

 So the SOLUTION is to avoid buyer’s remorse by short-circuiting the emotional high of instant gratification and rationalising before we part with our hard-earned cash.
 And to do that we need a STOP SIGNAL that forces us to pause and step away from the buying process to ask ourselves: Should I buy this?